Policy on Access to Electronic Records

 - For access to voice mail or call record details, the IT department will provide a file or media with the requested data in a .wav format (for voice mail) and a .txt format for call record details.

-Access to any and all of these electronic records will be granted for as long is necessary to conduct the College’s business or to satisfy the needs of the requesting authority.
-Once access is no longer needed the supervisor or requesting authority must notify the College’s Chief Information Officer so that the provisioned accounts can be terminated.
+Access to any and all of these electronic records will be granted for as long is necessary to conduct the university’s business or to satisfy the needs of the requesting authority.
+Once access is no longer needed the supervisor or requesting authority must notify the university’s Chief Information Security Officer so that the provisioned accounts can be terminated.

-In the event of an emergency, where access to electronic records administered by the College’s Information Technology department is required immediately and/or approvers are not responding, the College of William and Mary Police bears the authority to bypass the approval process described here and make direct requests for the information to any IT director or system administrator capable of fulfilling the request.
+In the event of an emergency, where access to electronic records administered by William & Mary's Information Technology department is required immediately and/or approvers are not responding, the W&M Police bears the authority to bypass the approval process described here and make direct requests for the information to any IT director or system administrator capable of fulfilling the request.
 Any request of his nature must be recorded and reported to the Senior Vice President of Finance and Administration and the Chief Information Officer.

 “No user shall have any expectation of privacy in any message, file, image or data created, sent, retrieved, received, or posted in the use of the Commonwealth’s equipment and/or access.
 Agencies have a right to monitor any and all aspects of electronic communications and social media usage.
 Such monitoring may occur at any time, without notice, and without the user’s permission.”